TheOnceAndFutureSmalltalker/opengeo-server/README.md

 ### Dependencies
-aMke sure each of the following is installed.
+Make sure each of the following is installed.

 [Java JDK 8.0](https://adoptopenjdk.net/?variant=openjdk8&jvmVariant=hotspot)